Koromix/rygel/web/koffi.dev/pages/composites.md

 ## Opaque types

 Many C libraries use some kind of object-oriented API, with a pair of functions dedicated to create and delete objects.
 An obvious example of this can be found in stdio.h, with the opaque `FILE *` pointer.
-You can open and close files with `fopen()` and `fclose()`, and manipule the opaque pointer with other functions such as `fread()` or `ftell()`.
+You can open and close files with `fopen()` and `fclose()`, and manipulate the opaque pointer with other functions such as `fread()` or `ftell()`.

 In Koffi, you can manage this with opaque types.
-Declare the opaque type with `koffi.opaque(name)`, and use a pointer to this type either as a return type or some kind of [output parameter](output) (with a double pointer).
+Declare the type with `koffi.opaque(name)`, and use a pointer to this type either as a return type or some kind of [output parameter](output) (with a double pointer).

 The full example below implements an iterative string builder (concatenator) in C, and uses it from Javascript to output a mix of Hello World and FizzBuzz.
 The builder is hidden behind an opaque type, and is created and destroyed using a pair of C functions: `ConcatNew` (or `ConcatNewOut`) and `ConcatFree`.